 ENERGY STAR Dehumidifier Calculator; 24 hour operation over 68 days of the year.

-The relative weighting of each product class is based on number of units on the ENERGY STAR certified list.
-See “Dehumidifier Calcs.xls.
+The relative weighting of each product class is based on number of units on the ENERGY STAR certified list, accessed in July 2016.
+See “Dehumidifier Calcs_05082018.xls.

 Based on 68 days of 24 hour operation; ENERGY STAR Dehumidifier Calculator